 His special areas of interest are the immunological aspects of rhinosinusiits and the complexities of aspirin exacerbated respiratory disease.
 Regarding the latter, he is currently investigating mechanism behind the sensitivity that certain patients have to alcoholic beverages that he hopes will shed light on the underlying disease process.

 Since residency, Dr. Payne has been very active with the American Academy of Otolaryngology – Head & Neck Surgery with which he currently maintains Fellowship status and served on numerous committees.
 He is also the current chair of the Information Technology Committee for the American Rhinologic Society and serves as their webmaster.

-In his free time Dr. Payne likes to spend time with his wife, four children and his French Bulldog “Rex.”
+In his free time Dr. Payne likes to spend time with four children.
 When additional time permits he enjoys travel, hiking and exploring the science behind a better cocktail.